Bidjara language: Dialects

 The Bidjara language included numerous dialects, of which Bidjara proper was the last to go extinct.
-One of these was Gunya (Kunja), spoken over 31,200 km^{2} (12,188 sq mi), from the Warrego River near Cunnamulla north to Augathella and Burenda Station; west to between Cooladdi and Cheepie; east to Morven and Angellala Creek; at Charle-ville.
+One of these was Gunya (Kunja), spoken over 31,200 km^{2} (12,188 sq mi), from the Warrego River near Cunnamulla north to Augathella and Burenda Station; west to between Cooladdi and Cheepie; east to Morven and Angallala Creek; at Charle-ville.
 Fred McKellar was the last known speaker.
 Yagalingu is poorly attested but may have been a dialect of Bidjara.

 Natalie Kwok prepared a report on Gunggari for the National Native Title Tribunal in Australia.
 In it she says: